InglewoodTickets

 The Halo Scoreboard Changes the Upper Bowl Calculus

 The halo scoreboard wraps the entire arena at the upper bowl level.
 From any upper bowl seat, you have an enormous replay screen essentially at eye level.
-This makes the upper bowl at Intuit Dome more watchable than the equivalent section at most older NBA arenas where scoreboards are overhead and hard to see from upper sections.
+This makes sections 210-214 in the upper bowl more watchable than lower bowl corner seats at older NBA arenas.
+The scoreboard is not overhead and hard to see — it is directly in your eyeline as you watch the court.

 The Wall is for Atmosphere, Not Sightlines

-People who buy The Wall tickets expecting typical NBA sightlines are often surprised by the end-on view.
+People who buy The Wall tickets expecting typical NBA sightlines are surprised by the end-on view.
 The court looks different from behind the basket than from the sideline.
 The Wall is the right choice if atmosphere and price are your priorities.
-If following plays end-to-end matters more, choose a sideline section in the lower or upper bowl.
+Rows 1-15 give the best usable view.
+If following plays end-to-end is your priority, choose sections 210-214 in the upper bowl instead.

-Upper Bowl Sideline Beats Lower Bowl Corner at the Same Price
+Upper Bowl Sideline Beats Lower Bowl Corner at Similar Prices

-At Intuit Dome, an upper bowl center sideline seat (sections 210-214) often costs similar to a lower bowl corner seat (sections 101-103 or 120-122).
-The upper bowl sideline gives you a better court overview.
-The lower bowl corner is closer to the action but the angle cuts across the court.
-For pure basketball watching, upper bowl sideline wins.
+Upper bowl center sideline seats in sections 210-214 often price similarly to lower bowl corner seats in sections 104-107 or 115-118.
+The upper bowl sideline gives a complete court overview.
+The lower bowl corner is closer to the action but cuts across the court at an angle.
+For pure basketball watching, upper bowl center sideline wins.
+This is the single best value trade-off in the building.

-The Wall section has a dedicated north entrance separate from the main arena entrances.
-If you have Wall tickets, do not use the main gate - the north entrance feeds directly into The Wall concourse and you avoid the main lobby congestion.
-This entrance also has its own concessions so you rarely need to leave The Wall to get food.
+The Wall section has a dedicated south entrance separate from the main arena gates.
+If you have Wall tickets, use the south entrance — it feeds directly into The Wall concourse and bypasses the main lobby.
+The Wall also has its own dedicated concessions on that level, so you rarely need to leave your section for food or drinks.

 Intuit Dome Seating - Frequently Asked Questions